 Visit their website for more information on the latest and upcoming productions.

-Her Majesty’s Theatre, also has its own phantom.
-The ghost of actor-manager Sir Herbert Beerbohm Tree apparently haunts the theatre’s top box, stage right, with visitors reporting cold spots and the door of the box suddenly opening of its own accord.
+His Majesty’s Theatre, also has its own phantom.
+The ghost of actor and theatre manager Sir Herbert Beerbohm Tree apparently haunts the theatre’s top box, stage right, with visitors reporting cold spots and the door of the box suddenly opening of its own accord.

-Interestingly, the theatre’s name depends on the sex of the monarch, and it does change.
+Interestingly, the theatre’s name is dependent on the gender of the monarch, and changes depending on the reigning King or Queen.
 It first became the King's Theatre in 1714 on the accession of George I. It was renamed Her Majesty's Theatre in 1837.
-Most recently, the theatre was known as His Majesty's Theatre from 1901 to 1952, and it became Her Majesty's on the accession of Queen Elizabeth II.
+From 1901 to 1952, the theatre was known as His Majesty's Theatre before it became Her Majesty's on the accession of Queen Elizabeth II.
+Following the coronation of King Charles III on 6th May 2023, the theatre is once again known as His Majesty's Theatre.

 Jermyn Street Theatre